metacpan/metacpan-cpan-extracted/distros/C/Catalyst-Plugin-Session-Store-Redis/README.md

 I leave the default of setting at `0` for now because changing it might break existing apps.

+Do not use this setting with authentication.

+### redis\_conservative\_reconnect

+Boolean flag.
+Default: 0, i.e. off.

+Use this setting for reconnect with authentication.

+### redis\_ssl

+Boolean flag.
+Default: 0, i.e. off.

+You can connect to Redis over SSL/TLS by setting this flag if the target Redis server or cluster has been setup to support SSL/TLS.
+This requires [IO::Socket::SSL](https://metacpan.org/pod/IO%3A%3ASocket%3A%3ASSL) to be installed on the client.
+It's off by default.

+### redis\_ssl\_verify\_mode

+This parameter will be applied when `redis_ssl` flag is set.
+It sets the verification mode for the peer certificate.
+It's compatible with the parameter with the same name in [IO::Socket::SSL](https://metacpan.org/pod/IO%3A%3ASocket%3A%3ASSL).

+### redis\_name

+Setting a different name for the connection.

+### redis\_username

+The username for the authentication

+### redis\_password

+The password, if your Redis server requires authentication.

 # NOTES

 - **Expired Sessions**